Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Self-supervised learning

-In this work, we employ the speech BERT trained by denoising tasks as self-supervised learning based reformer to alleviate or detect the adversarial perturbation for ASV.
-Inspired by~\cite{tera, mockingjay, audioalbert}, we adopt a variety of masking strategies to perturb the inputs and train the self-supervised learning models.
-During training, the perturbed acoustic features are fed into the SSLR models, and the L1 reconstruction loss between the outputs and the clean acoustic features is derived as the loss function to optimize model parameters.
-Fig.~\ref{fig:mfcc} illustrates a sample of 24-dimensional MFCC feature sequences from the Voxceleb1 dataset.
-Fig.~\ref{fig:mfcc}.(a) is the original plot of MFCC, and three masking strategies are shown below: \begin{itemize} \item In Fig.~\ref{fig:mfcc}.(b), we adopt the channel masking by randomly selecting a block of consecutive channels with length $W_{C}$ and masking the values within the block to zero for all time steps across the input sequence.
+\begin{itemize} \item In Fig.~\ref{fig:mfcc}.(b), we adopt the channel masking by randomly selecting a block of consecutive channels with length $W_{C}$ and masking the values within the block to zero for all time steps across the input sequence.
 The channel masking strategy is originated from SpecAugment \cite{park2019specaugment}.
 During training, the masked features are fed into the SSLR.
 However, clean samples may be taken as inputs into the SSLR models during the inference stage, which will cause inconsistency and mismatch problems.
 So, for $1/(W_{C} +1)$ of the time during training, none of the channels will be masked such that the model can receive the entire channel information, which will alleviate the mismatch problem of model's inputs between training time and inference time. \item Fig.~\ref{fig:mfcc}.(c) illustrates the time masking process.
 We randomly select $P_T$ percentage frames out of the total frames, and the selected $P_T$ percentage frames are made of several blocks of contiguous frames with width $W_{T}$ along time.
-Then, we do masking within the frames according to the following strategy: 1) 80\% of the time, all the selected frames are set to zero. (the first orange block in Fig.~\ref{fig:mfcc}.(c)) 2) 10\% of the time, we randomly select other frames to replace them. (the second orange block in Fig.~\ref{fig:mfcc}.(c)) 3) 10\% of the time, the selected frames remain unchanged. (the third orange block in Fig.~\ref{fig:mfcc}.(c)) Case 3) also addresses the inconsistency problem between training and inference.
-Through time masking, model needs to do reconstruction by bidirectional representations which contain both past and future context. \item We do magnitude masking by adding Gaussian noise to the whole input acoustic features with probability $P_{N}$, as shown in Fig.~\ref{fig:mfcc}.(d).
-Magnitude masking can be seen as a kind of data augmentation. \end{itemize} The self-supervised learning based reformer trained by channel masking, time masking, and magnitude masking are denoted as SSLR-C, SSLR-T, and SSLR-M, respectively.
-The permutation of the above three masking methods is adopted to enlarge and diversify the pool of SSLR models, i.e. SSLR-TC\footnote{SSLR-TC means the self-supervised learning reformer trained by the combination of time masking and channel masking.}, SSLR-TM, SSLR-CM, SSLR-TCM are trained for conducting adversarial defense.
+Then, we do masking within the frames according to the following strategy: 1) At a probability of 0.8, all the selected frames are set to zero. (the first orange block in Fig.~\ref{fig:mfcc}.(c)).
+2) At a probability of 0.1, we randomly select other frames to replace them. (the second orange block in Fig.~\ref{fig:mfcc}.(c)).
+3) At a probability of 0.1, the selected frames remain unchanged. (the third orange block in Fig.~\ref{fig:mfcc}.(c)).
+Case 3) also addresses the inconsistency problem between training and inference.
+Through time masking, the model needs to do reconstruction by bidirectional representations which contain both past and future context. \item We do magnitude alteration by adding Gaussian noise to the whole input acoustic feature sequence with probability $P_{N}$, as shown in Fig.~\ref{fig:mfcc}.(d).
+Magnitude alteration can be seen as a kind of data augmentation. \end{itemize} The self-supervised learning based reformer trained by channel masking, time masking, and magnitude alteration are denoted as SSLR-C, SSLR-T, and SSLR-M, respectively.
+The permutation of the above three masking methods is adopted to enlarge and diversify the pool of SSLR models, i.e. SSLR-TC\footnote{SSLR-TC means the self-supervised learning reformer trained by the combination of time masking and channel masking.}, SSLR-TM, SSLR-CM and SSLR-TCM.